How It WorksFAQAbout(484) 444-3503team@acolite.aiGet a Quote →

 Q.09Can I buy umbrella without commercial auto?

-If you have no owned vehicles and no hired/non-owned auto exposure, yes — some markets will write umbrella over just GL.
+If you have no owned vehicles and no hired/non-owned auto exposure, yes, some markets will write umbrella over just GL.
 Most contractors have some auto exposure, so the policy typically sits over both GL and auto.

 Q.10What's a self-insured retention (SIR) on an umbrella?

 On a true umbrella (not follow-form), the SIR is what you pay out of pocket for a claim that hits the umbrella's drop-down coverage (claims not covered by underlying).
 SIRs are typically $10K-$25K on small contractor umbrellas.
-Follow-form umbrellas have no SIR — they follow the underlying's deductible.
+Follow-form umbrellas have no SIR, they follow the underlying's deductible.

 Q.11Can a subcontractor be added as additional insured on my umbrella?

 Most commercial contracts require the GC (and owner) as additional insured on both your GL AND your umbrella.
-Standard practice — we add the endorsements at bind at no extra cost when the contract requires it.
+Standard practice, we add the endorsements at bind at no extra cost when the contract requires it.

 Ready to get covered

-Quote your Texas umbrella & excess against 50+ carriers.
+Quote your Texas umbrella & excess against 10+ carriers.

 Tell us your trade.
-We send real numbers in 2 hours.
+We typically send quote options in 2 hrs after we have the required information.
 No fee.
 No obligation.

 Call brokerRequest quote